 CMS has greatly reduced the barriers to your providers using telemedicine for many of your appointments.
 If you would like to try one of those options, talk to your provider or insurance company to find out what options you have.

-If your concerns are not addressed here, please feel free to reach out to me directly.
+If your concerns are not addressed here, please feel free to reach out to me directly, or schedule a time to conduct an annual review.
 I can either help with the answer or connect you with an agent in your community who can.